kalkuteminal/Animation-DNA/06-Tutorials.md

 ```python
 litDouble(value):
 ```
-If your will be able to build [interface](#interfaces) for this function you can consider you know PyMel.
+If your will be able to build [interface](#interfaces) for this function you can consider you are PyMel developer.

+### Art of good code
+When you will pass first painful steps and get blocks of working code you will need to move forward in developing.

 ## Programming practice
 Here you will find procedures for most common tasks in Maya